Haenam County

-Haenam (Haenam-gun) is a county in South Jeolla Province, South Korea.
+Haenam County is a county in Jeonnam-Gwangju, South Korea.

 The capital of Haenam-gun is Haenam-eup (Haenam town).

 The economy of the county is based mainly on agriculture, with rice and radish being the two most common crops.

 History

 Haenam County has been inhabited since the Neolithic.
 Relics of the Bronze Age, such as dolmens and shell mounds, were discovered here.
 The term Haenam appeared during the Goryeo dynasty but a definite record does not exist.
-After 1895 (32nd year of King Gojong in the Joseon dynasty) it came to be called as Haenam-gun, and became the biggest county in Jeonnam.
+After 1895 (32nd year of King Gojong in the Joseon dynasty) it came to be called as Haenam-gun, and became the biggest county in the former Jeonnam province.